 We'll go through the following 10 steps to remove, clean up, and replace your trailer roof.

-1. First you'll need to make an appointment for your trailer's roof replacement at our Jensen Beach location.
+1. First you'll need to make an appointment for your trailer's roof replacement at our Palm City location.
 We will inspect your roof for leaks and begin the roof replacement process as necessary.

 2. Then, we’ll take off your roof whether that’s PVC, TPO, fiberglass or EFDM.
 We’ll also remove all vents, caps and seals.

 3. We’ll then remove all rotted plywood.

 4. After removing the plywood we’ll remove all insulation that is wet or has mold or mildew on it.